Tags: Alternate Universe, Dark, Romance, Tragedy

 “What is that song?”
 Twilight asked quietly.

 Trixie sighed and looked away.
 “When I was a filly, I would spend a lot of time in my room.
 There was a single window, and from it I could look into the room of another filly who lived next to us.
 Her mother would sing this song to make her sleep.
-I would lie under my window and pretend the song was for me that I had a mother who cared too, that there was somepony who loved me."
+I would lie under my window and pretend the song was meant for me … that I had a mother who cared too, that there was somepony who loved me like that.”

 Twilight gave Trixie a tired smile.
 “Then it's a deal,” she said and rested her head on her hooves with a tired sigh.

-Trixie watched her for a time, before nodding at her hooves.
-“I'm really sorry about those burns, Twilight.
+Trixie watched her for a time before nodding at her hooves.
+“I'm really sorry about those burns.
 I thought you could get free of the ropes easily.”

 There was a soft “Hoo” from the broken window.